pubkey/rxdb/docs-src/replication.md

 }
 ```

 Then your data is always sortable by `updatedAt`.
-This ensures that when RxDB fetches 'new' changes via `pullHandler()`, it can send the latest `updatedAt+id` checkpoint to the remote endpoint and then recieve all newer documents.
+This ensures that when RxDB fetches 'new' changes via `pullHandler()`, it can send the latest `updatedAt+id` checkpoint to the remote endpoint and then receive all newer documents.

 By default, the field is `_deleted`.
 If your remote endpoint uses a different field to mark deleted documents, you can set the `deletedField` in the replication options which will automatically map the field on all pull and push requests.